LPvdT/git-for-colleagues/docs/remote_repos/merge_conflicts.md

 ## Understanding merge conflicts

-Upon the occurence of a merge conflict, Git is unable to automatically determine the correct state of the file.
+Upon the occurrence of a merge conflict, Git is unable to automatically determine the correct state of the file.
 Git only communicates this to the developer conducting the merge (i.e. the unlucky person running `git merge`).

 Once a merge conflict has been detected by Git, it will mark the file as conflicted and halt the merging process.
 The developer can then resolve the merge conflict by indicating to Git which changes are correct, and should be merged, and which changes can be left out of the merge and discarded.